 - The determination of impairment of member loans; assessing whether credit risk on the financial asset has increased significantly since initial recognition; and the incorporation of forward-looking information into the measurement of the expected credit loss ("ECL"); - The classification of financial assets, which includes assessing the business model within which the assets are held and whether the contractual terms of the assets are solely payments of principal and interest on the principal amount outstanding, and - The Credit Union determines the fair value of certain financial instruments using valuation techniques.
-Those techniques are significantly affected by the assumptions used, including discount rates and estimates of future cash flows; - The determination of lease term for some lease contracts in which the Credit Union is a lessee that include renewal options and termination options, and the determination whether the Credit Union is reasonably certain to exercise such options and the determination of the incremental borrowing rate used to measure lease liabilities for each lease contract. - The determination of whether the loan receivables due from qualifying borrowers under the CEBA program meet the derecognition criteria for financial assets in IFRS 9.
+Those techniques are significantly affected by the assumptions used, including discount rates and estimates of future cash flows; - The determination of whether the cloud computing arrangements that the Credit Union enters into contains a lease. - The determination of whether the loan receivables due from qualifying borrowers under the CEBA program meet the derecognition criteria for financial assets in IFRS 9.